Get to know your card back to front

 Transactions you make using your ANZ credit card should be checked carefully on your monthly statement.

-If you have one of our Platinum or Black cards, you’ll find details about complimentary travel and purchase insurance available with these cards in this booklet.
+If you have one of our Platinum, Black or Rewards Travel Adventures cards, you’ll find details about complimentary travel and purchase insurance available with these cards in this booklet.

-We could help you with your ANZ travel money and travel insurance needs.
+We could help you with your travel insurance needs.

 - Travel smart with your ANZ credit card using our travel tips